-To proceed with a user calibration of the meter in W/gal, it is necessary to use an ultrasonic tank for which both the volume of water in the tank and the total watts coming from the ultrasonic generator are known.
+To proceed with a user calibration of the meter in W/gal, it is necessary to use an Ultrasonic or Megasonic tank for which both the volume of water in the tank, as well as the total watts coming from the Ultrasonic or Megasonic generators are known.
 Using this information it is necessary to calculate the average energy density in the tank when the water is close to ambient (below 25 deg. centigrade), and the Ultrasonic generators are in operation.
-Please note that the Watts used are those going to the transducers, and do not necessarily reflect the percentage of energy transmitted into the system.